 The Aurora Ice Museum in Alaska (a.ka. the Chena Ice Museum) was built in 2004 in Chena Hot Springs, Alaska.
 The location is important to people who want to see the northern lights because there is lower light pollution; being outside of the city.
 To get to the Chena hot springs there is roughly an hour and a quarter drive from Fairbanks; which makes it easy to see the northern lights and to quickly venture back to Fairbanks for other local finds.
 More importantly, it’s an easy trip from the city to visit the unique Aurora ice museum and take an Aurora Ice Museum Tour!

 Who Built The Aurora Ice Museum?

-This building was made out of ice by Steve and Heather Brice.
+The Aurora Ice Museum in Alaska was made out of ice by Steve and Heather Brice.
 They likely chose this location because the temperature in the area the Aurora Ice Museum resides is typically around 20ºF all year round.
 Their fantastic ability to pull life out of blocks of ice is worth witnessing in person.
 Whether they are carving an ice angel, an ice octopus, a frozen dragon, or an intricate floral design out of ice, the Chena/Aurora ice museum in Alaska is a safe place to store and display their art year-round.
 In the beginning, the goal was to create an ice hotel, but the aurora ice museum in Alaska ended up as a year-round ice environment and Alaska ice museum — which is still quite an undertaking!
 And, they opened the Aurora Ice museum to visitors so you can take an Aurora Ice Museum Tour.

 Five Facts You Should Know Before Visiting The Aurora Ice Sculpture Museum In Alaska